Perspective | Why Chris Cuomo’s ‘family first’ defense just doesn’t fly

 And you certainly don’t do what Chris Cuomo did: involve himself with a crisis-management effort that could influence the outcome of a criminal investigation of the highest elected official in New York.
 It’s wrong.

 I’ll argue that his ethical transgressions began far higher up on this slippery slope, with a much less severe conflict-of-interest infraction.
-That was early in the pandemic, when CNN carved out a major loophole that allowed their host to actually interview his governor-brother on air several times, complete with softball questions and backslapping humor about who Mom loves best.
+That was early in the pandemic, when CNN carved out a major loophole that allowed their host to actually interview his governor brother on air several times, complete with softball questions and backslapping humor about whom Mom loves best.
 That happened a half-dozen times, especially at the start of the pandemic.
 At the time, I wrote that, while certainly questionable, it seemed fairly harmless as a form of comic relief, given the extraordinary circumstances.

 However, it’s easy to see now that if CNN had strictly enforced its original ban on Cuomo-to-Cuomo coverage in 2020, maybe this later mess wouldn’t have come to pass.